atan009/vimrc/README.md

 ###Plugin #9 - Surround:
 ------------------------
 Surround aids you in adding, changing or deleting delimiters.
-This includes parentheses, brackets and more.
+Below are three most commonly used commands.

 command | result
 --- | ---
-cs<old char><new char> | replace occurences of the old char with the new char ds" | remove the delimiters yssb or yss) | surround an entire line with parentheses
+cs\<old char>\<new char> | replace occurences of the old char with the new char ds" | remove the delimiters yssb or yss) | surround an entire line with parenthesis

 Below is an example of `cs"'`
 ![surround_cs](http://i.imgur.com/vT6J5Vk.gif)